SHL Test Results | How Do I Get the Best Score?

 SHL Aptitude Tests: What to Know

-The SHL tests are assessing each person and their ability to answer questions accurately and in a timely manner.
-While no one enjoys taking a test, think of these aptitude tests as an opportunity to prove to your recruiter that you are capable and the best person for the position.
+The SHL tests assess the candidate’s ability to answer questions accurately and quickly.
+While no one enjoys taking a test, think of these aptitude tests as an opportunity to prove to your recruiter that you are capable and the best person for the job level.

-Below are several types of SHL tests, depending on the post applied for, one or more of these tests may be completed before interviews with future employers.
+Below are several types of SHL tests.
+Depending on the post applied for, you may be required to answer one or more of these tests before interviews with future employers.

 1. SHL Quantitative Reasoning Test

-24 questions in 25 minutes: the objective in this test is to identify reoccurring patterns in a collection of graphics or single image.
-The test is designed to showcase one’s ability to understand the similarities and patterns in various concepts, and infer meaning.
+You have 25 minutes to answer 24 questions in the SHL quantitative reasoning test.
+Your objective is to identify reoccurring patterns in a collection of graphics or an image.
+The test is designed to showcase one’s ability to understand the similarities and patterns in various concepts.
+It also sees if you can infer meaning in these patterns.

 2. SHL Numerical Reasoning Test

-18 questions in 25 minutes: Depending on the job level applied for, a set a numerical problems are given in the SHL Numerical Reasoning Test.
+In this test, you have to complete 18 questions in 25 minutes.
+Depending on the job level applied for, you will get a set of numerical problems in the SHL numerical reasoning test.
 The questions will be relevant to the position and attempt to be realistic to the daily activities at work.
-The test is used to assess and compare candidates’ statistical and mathematical solving ability.
+The test assesses and compares candidates’ statistical and mathematical solving abilities.

 3. SHL Verbal Reasoning Test

-30 questions in 19 minutes: In any position, being able to understand oral and written information is vital.
-This verbal reasoning test is designed to test one’s cognitive ability and make logical deductions.
-Because there are more questions than minutes allotted for this test, consequently, one’s time management is also assessed.
+The SHL verbal reasoning test contains 30 questions that you need to answer in 19 minutes.
+In any position, being able to understand oral and written information is vital.
+This test is designed to asses one’s cognitive ability and how they make logical deductions.
+Because of its strict time limit, one’s time management is also assessed in this test.
+So, make sure you don’t rush but you also don’t take too much time.

 4. SHL Mechanical Reasoning Test

-25 minutes: Depending if the position applied for requires mechanical knowledge, one may need to prove their advanced understanding of mechanics, engineering and physics.
+If the position applied for requires mechanical knowledge, one will need to prove their understanding of mechanics, engineering, and physics.
 Questions will focus on real-life problems and events in daily work tasks.
-Candidates will need to showcase their knowledge of the relationship of physical forces and mechanical elements in practical situations.
+Candidates will need to showcase their knowledge of the relationship between physical forces and mechanical elements in practical situations.

 5. SHL Comprehension Reading Test

-18 questions in 10 minutes: Much like the verbal reasoning test, here candidates are asked to deduce information and meaning from written statements.
 Comprehension skills are vital in most positions where communication and liaison are part of one’s duties.
-The provided information in the test should be used in making critical and well formed answers.
+You will use the provided information in the test should in making critical and well-formed answers.
 Because there are more questions than minutes allotted for this test, it’s important to manage one’s time well in the test.

 6. SHL Deductive Reasoning Tests